abhimanyupallavisudhir/pramaana/README.md

 - Command completion: `pramaana <tab>` shows all available commands
 - Path completion: `pramaana show cs/<tab>` shows subdirectories
 - Export completion: `pramaana export <tab>` shows configured export names
+- Template completion: `pramaana new bla/foo/bar --template <tab>` shows all available templates

+[NOTE: `--template=<tab>` and `--template<tab>` also work on zsh but not on bash.
+This is because Claude wrote them and it doesn't seem important enough to bother manually inspecting; just use `--template <tab>` i.e. with space, on bash.]

 After installing, run